svilupp/Julia-LLM-Leaderboard/README.md

 At the moment, all criteria are weighed equally and each test case can earn a maximum of 100 points.
 If a code passes all criteria, it gets 100/100 points.
 If it fails one criterion (eg, all unit tests), it gets 75/100 points.
 If it fails two criteria (eg, it runs but all examples and unit tests are broken), it gets 50 points, and so on.

 ## Results (Preview)
 To provide a glimpse of the repository's functionality, we have included example results for the first 14 test cases.
+Open the documentation for the full results and a deep dive on each test case.

 > [!WARNING]
-> These scores might change as we evolve the supporting functionality.
+> These scores might change as we evolve the supporting functionality and add more models.

 Remember that the benchmark is quite challenging for any model - a single extra space or parentheses and the score might become 0 (="unable to parse")!